 Brioche dough, despite its slowness and stickiness, is foolproof if you know its requirements.
 Your brioche burger buns will be soft and light, with a great texture because of the richness of the dough.

-No more running out to the store to buy soft buns the day I want to make burgers!
+No more running out to the store to buy soft buns the day you want to make burgers!

 Looking for more of a sweet breakfast bread?